oomlout/oomlout_oomp_builder/parts/hardware_bearing_6800_series_6830_size_150_mm_id_190_mm_od_20_mm_depth/readme.md

-# Hardware Bearing 6800 Series 6830 Size 150 mm Id 190 mm Od 20 mm Depth
+# Hardware Bearing 6800 Series 6830 Size 150 mm ID 190 mm OD 20 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base